Fractured Magic: Chapter Twenty-Seven

 “Oh,” Thea said, eyes wide.
 “Nothing.”

-“Not at all, but I understand now why I was recommended to you,” Thea said brightly.
+“Not at all, but I understand why I was recommended to you,” Thea said brightly.
 “I’m rosanin.
-Because of my gift, I can always read people’s intentions.
+With my gift, I can read people’s intentions.
 If they’re acting out of greed or righteousness, love or hatred, I can tell.”

 “How?”
 Roman asked, eyes wide.